 We were engaged to revise this small but extensive office renovation in Calgary's Inglewood community in an effort to update the finish and bring in more natural light.

-We assessed the plan and spatial sequence that existed and proposed economical and durable solutions for revising the space to be lighter, brighter, and more contemporary.
+We assessed the plan and spatial sequence that existed and proposed economical and durable solutions for revising the space to be lighter, brighter, and more comfortable and contemporary.
 A new and fully outfitted office kitchen and bathroom block was built, creating better workspace amenity for the staff.
-Old drywall partitions were removed and replaced with custom fabricated steel and glass partitions inclusive of sliding glass and steel doors. using a more industrial aesthetic language, the moveable steel partitions provide privacy for break-out work or meeting space while still maintaining a connection with the larger office as a whole.
+Old drywall partitions were removed and replaced with custom fabricated steel and glass partitions inclusive of sliding glass and steel doors.
+Utilizing a more industrial aesthetic language, the moveable steel partitions provide privacy for break-out work or meeting spaces while still maintaining a connection with the larger office as a whole.
 A directors' shared office is wrapped in obscured glass to increase privacy, and thier existing art and antiques collection was given priority placement, conditioning the new spaces as they had the old.

 A small and simple project, we were able to inject new life into this existing space for a better work environment.